rook/kubectl-rook-ceph/README.md

 - `--namespace` | `-n`: the Kubernetes namespace in which the CephCluster resides (default: rook-ceph)
 - `--operator-namespace` | `-o`: the Kubernetes namespace in which the rook operator resides (default: rook-ceph)
+- `--context`: the name of the Kubernetes context to be used
 - `--help` | `-h`: Output help text

 ### Commands